-We’re pleased to announce the release of Picturing, the first volume of the Terra Foundation Essays series, which explores fundamental ideas and concepts shaping American art and visual culture over the last three centuries.
+We’re pleased to announce the release of Scale, the second volume of the Terra Foundation Essays series, which explores fundamental ideas and concepts shaping American art and visual culture over the last three centuries.
 Learn more.

 The American Art at the Core of Learning (AACL) website offers resources and strategies for teaching with American art that connect with K–12 English language-arts standards in use throughout the United States.
 Learn more.

 Now available in our Audio & Video Library: “In Search of Utopia: The New World in the European Imaginary,” the first lecture in the series “Holland-America: A Transatlantic Dialogue, from 1609 to Today.”
 Learn more.

 The Terra Foundation Paris Center & Library has moved to the historic hôtel Lévis-Mirepoix, at 121 rue de Lille, and includes larger and improved event and library facilities and a collaborative exhibition space with the Fondation Custodia.
 Learn more.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 More

 "Samuel F. B. Morse’s 'Gallery of the Louvre' and the Art of Invention" opens Oct.
 8 at Peabody Essex Museum

 Archives of American Art is an unparalleled virtual repository of source material for the study of the visual arts of the United States

 Exhibition Research & Development grant proposals due Jan.
 16, 2017